MysterionRise/record-linkage/README.md

 Generally speaking record linkage problem is a problem of identifying same entities in a dataset (often set of different datasets)

-## Entity linking
+# Entity linking

 Entity linking is a subset of broader Record Linkage problem, where entites are linked based on their names.
-E.g. John Kennedy needs to be considered same entity as J. F. K or Джон Кеннеди
+E.g. John Kennedy needs to be considered same entity as J. F. K or Джон Кеннеди.
+Ideally, some relevancy or similarity score could be provided to make a final decision.

+Entity linking could be achieved through several approaches:

+- Text-based approaches, which make use of textual features extracted from large text corpora
+- Graph-based approaches, which exploit the structure of knowledge graphs to represent the context and the relation of entities

 # Useful resources: